Quantum Miss-in-the-Middle Attack: Quantum algorithm for finding linear structures

-The following lemma shows that Simon's algorithm still works even if the given function only satisfies the generalized Simon's promise. \begin{Lemma}Executing steps 1-5 of Simon's algorithm on $F$ always gives a random vector $y\in S_F^{\bot}$, i.e.
+The quantum circuit of subroutine \textbf{FLS} is shown in Figure 1.
+It will be proved in Lemma 1 that the final measurement of the subroutine \textbf{FLS} always yields a random vector $u$ such that $u\in L_F^{\bot}$.
+Namely, $u\cdot (a,b)=0$ for every linear structure pair $(a,b)\in L_F$.
+Repeating the above steps for $O(n+m)$ times, one is expected to obtain $n+m-t$ independent vectors orthogonal to the linear structure space $L_F$, then one can solve $L_F$ efficiently by basic linear algebra.

+It is notable that the above subroutine requires that the unitary operator $U_F$ of the function $F$ can be executed.
+Repeating steps 1-6 once requires $2(n+m)$ single-qubit Hadamard gates, $m$ CNOT gates, and this process needs a total of $n+2m$ qubits.

+The following theorem justify the validity of the above method for finding linear structure space.

+\begin{Theorem}If $F$ satisfies the NPLS promise, executing steps 1-6 of the subroutine \textbf{FLS} on $F$ always gives a random vector $u\in\{0,1\}^{n+m}$ such that $u\in L_F^{\bot}$.
+Moreover, the state before the final measurement is exactly an uniform superposition of all vectors orthogonal to $L_F$, i.e.,